CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/controlling-devices.rst

 Controlling Devices
 ===================

-Motors can be controlled without any robot program running through Tuner X. When combined with :ref:`docs/tuner/plotting:plotting`, it can be an excellent tool for calculating closed loop gains or isolating mechanical issues.
+Tuner X can be used to directly control devices outside a robot program.
+When combined with :ref:`docs/tuner/plotting:plotting`, it can be an excellent tool for calculating closed loop gains or isolating mechanical issues.

 .. image:: images/highlighting-tuner-controls.png
    :alt: Indicating the control section in Tuner